smarticoai/public-api/docs/api/interfaces/TAvatarDefinition.md

 > **is\_given**: `boolean`

-Whether the avatar has been granted/given to the current user
+True when the user owns / has unlocked this avatar.

 ***